Barbershop Websites: 20 Design Examples (2026)

 Video hero sells the atmosphere

-The homepage of Mr. Winston’s opens with a video hero that sells the atmosphere—vintage music, leather chairs, warm lighting—before you read a word.
-For a barbershop that competes on atmosphere, this is the right move.
+The homepage of Mr. Winston’s opens with a video hero showing the actual experience: the music, the chairs, the lighting.

-The service menu is where it gets smart.
-Two versions of the same haircut at the same price: one quiet, one social.
+The service menu lists two versions of the same haircut at the same price: one quiet, one social.
 The customer chooses the experience, not just the service.
 The classic face shave includes a glass of bourbon.
 D Magazine named it Best Barber Shop, and Paper City gave it Best Retail Store Design.

+The weakness is third-party proof.
 No embedded reviews or testimonials despite the awards.
-Adding a few customer quotes would reinforce what the video already shows.
+A few customer quotes would reinforce what the video already shows.

 Scotch Pine